Updated for 2025: Great Restaurants in San Miguel de Allende

 We started with a field greens salad with brie wrapped in prosciutto.
 It had a mixture of berries and nuts with a Rasberry dressing.
 It was delicious and definitely shareable for two.

-For dinner, I had the salmon.
-It was on a cedar plank served with a truffle butter sauce.
-It was fabulous!
-The rice had a banana leaf shaped as a pyramid over the top when it was served.
-The waiter removed it to reveal delicious steaming rice.
+For dinner, try the salmon.
+It sits on a cedar plank served with a truffle butter sauce.
+It’s fabulous!
+The rice comes with a banana leaf shaped as a pyramid over the top when it’s served.
+The waiter removes it to reveal delicious steaming rice.

-Texans get hungry for their steak and this rib eye did not disappoint.
+Texans get hungry for their steak and this steak did not disappoint.
 It came out on a sizzling cast iron plate.
 The sauce was a lemon citrus.
 Overall, this restaurant remains consistent in serving great food in a beautiful atmosphere.

 If you want a romantic place to finish the night step upstairs to the Spice Market.
 On this night we sat outside under the stars with a glass of wine.
 We loved the food and the experience, once again and will be back!